hurc87/TicTacToe/notes.md

   The first line will play X if xIsNext is true, once this has been done the xIsNext will be flipped to false, meaning it is now O's turn.

+* Note

+Unlike the array push() method you might be more familiar with, the concat() method doesn’t mutate the original array, so we prefer it

 *